Social Security Disability Benefits

 If you don't win benefits, there are no attorney fees.
 You pay only expenses such as the cost of obtaining copies of your medical records.
-If you do win, the most it could cost is 25 percent of your award.
+If you do win, the most it could cost is 25 percent of your awarded past due benefits.

 If you need to apply...

 Applying for disability benefits is a complicated process, and most people are denied the first time.
-But we can walk you through the application to help you avoid errors that may not be correctable later on.
-The earlier you get us involved, the better.
+We can walk you through the application to help you avoid errors that may not be correctable later on.
+The earlier you get us involved in your case, the better.

 If your claim has been denied by Social Security...

 It's not necessarily over.
 Social Security is a bureaucracy, and your application may have been denied for the wrong reasons.
 You can appeal their decision, but the Social Security Administration has a strict time limit of 60 days for filing appeals.
 It's important to pursue any possible appeal promptly.
-We know the process.
-We know the pitfalls.
+We know the process and the pitfalls.
 We'll help you prepare for your appeal and we'll help you win.
 Contact our office immediately and we'll get started.